sebastiaanluca/laravel-conditional-providers/README.md

 [![Follow @sebastiaanluca on Twitter][twitter-profile-badge]][link-twitter] [![Share this package on Twitter][twitter-share-badge]][link-twitter-share]

-__Load Laravel service providers based on the current environment.__
+__Load Laravel service providers and facades based on the current environment.__

-Specify the service providers to load per environment directly in your configuration file.
-No more need to add lengthy blocks of conditionals to your `AppServiceProvider`, do it all in the app configuration file like you would with any service provider!
+Specify the service providers and facades to load per environment directly in your configuration file.
+No more need to add lengthy blocks of conditionals to your `AppServiceProvider`, do it all in the app configuration file like you would with any service provider and facade!

 Inspired by [Matt Staufer](https://mattstauffer.co/blog/conditionally-loading-service-providers-in-laravel-5) and others.